privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 }
 ```

-See a real example of data in _Geth proofs examples_ section.

 In the above case account proof contains five elements.
 The first four are branches / extension nodes, the last one is account leaf.
 The hash of the account leaf is checked to